Ivor Gurney: Life

 Ivor Gurney was born at 3 Queen Street, Gloucester, in 1890, as the second of four surviving children of David Gurney, a tailor, and his wife Florence, a seamstress.

 He showed musical ability at an early age.
-He sang as a chorister at Gloucester Cathedral from 1900 to 1906, when he became an articled pupil of Dr Herbert Brewer at the cathedral.
-There he met a fellow composer, Herbert Howells, who became a lifelong friend.
+He sang as a chorister at Gloucester Cathedral from 1900 to 1906, when he became an articled pupil of Herbert Brewer at the cathedral.
+There he met fellow composer Herbert Howells, who became a lifelong friend.
 Alongside Gurney and Howells, Brewer's third pupil at this time was Ivor Novello, then known as Ivor Davies.
 He also enjoyed an enduring friendship with the poet F. W. Harvey, whom he met in 1908.

 The adults of most significance in Gurney's early life were the Rev. Alfred H. Cheesman, and two sisters, Emily and Margaret Hunt, who nurtured Gurney's interests in music and literature.
 Gurney began composing music at the age of 14, and won a scholarship to the Royal College of Music in 1911.
 He studied there with Charles Villiers Stanford, who also taught Ralph Vaughan Williams, John Ireland, Marion Scott, Rebecca Clarke, Frank Bridge, Arthur Bliss, Herbert Howells and many others.
 Stanford told Howells that Gurney was potentially "the biggest of them all", but he was "unteachable".

 Gurney possessed a dynamic personality, but he had been troubled by mood swings that became apparent during his teenage years.
 He had a difficult time focusing on his work at college and suffered his first breakdown in 1913.
 After taking a rest, he seemed to recover and returned to college.